Professional Skills in Psych

-Professional Skills in Psychology
+Professional Skills in Psychology 2022-23

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 Course content will include the following • Introduction to the module and career pathways and professional standards • Working across the lifespan • Evidence Based Practice • Ethical practice and decision making • Reflective practice • Leadership • Clinical supervision • Equality and diversity • Multi-disciplinary team work • The resilient practitioner

 Course content will include the following; Introduction to the module Ethical practice Evidence based practice Reflective practice Clinical Supervision Multidisciplinary working Leadership The resilient practitioner Equality and Diversity Working with risk